 Artist and entrepreneur jaye is setting a new bar in the local scene through his thematic songs and graphic visuals while championing mental health causes, portraying a natural comfort in embracing characters and themes of the horror genre.
 Previously going under the moniker AZN SEN$ATION, the singer-songwriter now goes by the alias jaye and has accumulated over 3.5 million views on Youtube to date, pushing the envelope by outdoing himself with each release.
 From his debut single ‘TOMORROW” to the interactive choose your own adventure music video for his latest single ‘ADHD’, jaye’s latest endeavour is a PC horror promo game featuring the clown protagonist from his debut music video for ‘TOMORROW’.
+If you need more thrilling games like this, you might want to try sites such as 제왕카지노.

 As a big fan of horror games, I have always wanted to produce one of my own.
 I decided to bring elements of my single “Tomorrow” into this game.
 I worked with a small game studio and released it in a matter of months,” comments the multi-hyphenate artist.